 The jingle bell sorting game is for independent learning for pediatric OT patients and helps brain development with problem solving skills, learning colors, and enjoying sounds.
 It is also great for fine motor skills, as her or she will need to handle the small jingle bells and sort them, which incorporates dexterity of the intrinsic muscles, as well as visual perceptual skills as he or she must sort the bells into the right section based on color.
 This activity is excellent for the holiday season when jingle bells christen the air with festive delight.

 Items needed to make Jingle Bell Sorting Activity:

-Different colored bells (most hobby and craft store have these or you can get them online on Amazon)
+Different colored bells (most hobby and craft store have these or you can get them online)